Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Transverse subbands in Josephson Junctions

-The angular momentum subbands are characterised by Eq.~\ref{eq:l}, however, we do not have access to the wave-functions in a numerical simulation.
+The angular momentum of the subbands can be computed as the expectation of the $\hat{L}_z$ operator (Eq.~\ref{eq:l}), however, we do not have access to the wavefunctions in a numerical simulation.
 We do have the correlation Green's function $-iG^< = G^n$ which gives the particle-hole density per-unit energy.
-Using this, we find the expectation of the $L_z$ operator as a function of energy
+Using this, we find the expectation of the $\hat{L}_z$ operator as a function of energy